-Scooping the ball on the other hand does not trap the ball and instead can lead to thin shots.
-This occurs because the bottom of the swing arc will likely be found behind the ball and so the ball can be struck by the leading edge of the club as it moves up from the lowest level.
+Scooping the ball on the other hand does not trap the ball and instead can lead to thin shots or fat shots.
+This occurs because the bottom of the swing arc will likely be found behind the ball and so the ball will be struck by the leading edge of the club as it moves up from the lowest level.

 How to Fix (Stop) Scooping the Ball

 Keep Your Hands In Front of the Ball

 A sure way to keep yourself from flipping the club is to keep your hands ahead of the clubhead at impact.
 Indeed, whereas scooping the ball will see your hands on top of the clubhead at impact (or even behind) hitting down on the ball will see your hands leading the way of the clubhead, which will be lagging, hence the advice to ‘keep the lag’.

 This should keep your wrists from trying to flip the club.

 Focus on Hitting the Ball First

 Another good mental image to use whenever trying to stop scooping the ball – or flipping the club – is to focus on hitting the ball first.
 Indeed, instead of trying to hit the ball from underneath the ground and on the way there hitting the ground or some grass, focus on making sure the clubface hits the ball before it hits anything else.

 Moreover, try and make sure to take a decent sized divot from your iron shots.
 But this is very important, make sure that your club hits the ball first and starts creating a divot after it did, and not before.